DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_basic_script.md

 </details>
 <br>

-### Step 3 - Download & Configure the Basic Data Validation Script
+### Step 3 - Download the Basic Data Validation Script
 <details><summary>Expand if you need instructions on how to download and configure the basic script...</summary>

 1. Download the basic validation script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_basic_script.sql)</b>.
-2. There are **no** configuration changes needed for the script, it will work out of the box against the demo_hr schema and data created in Step #2 above.
-3. Pick an appropriate directory in which to save the script.
+2. Pick an appropriate directory in which to save the script.
 Open your SQL Editor pointing to the appropriate Oracle Server and demo_hr schema.
 </details>
 <br>